Return to Sex after a Hysterectomy

 Getting back to activities like sex after a hysterectomy can be intimidating.

-Learn what a hysterectomy is, how it can affect your sexual function, and what pelvic floor physical and occupational therapy can do to help.
+Learn what a hysterectomy is, how it can affect your sexual function, and what pelvic floor physical therapy can do to help.

 What is a hysterectomy?